microsoft/DirectX-Graphics-Samples/Libraries/D3D12RaytracingFallback/developerguide.md

 When using the debug version of the Fallback Layer library, the Fallback layer has limited validation that will catch unsupported cases and output the cause of failure to the debugger.

 ### Debugging vertex input to Acceleration structure build
 First, make sure that an AS build is part of the frame when you collect a PIX capture.
-Then look at a first Dispatch call corresponding to the AS build and see the *PrimitiveBuffer* UAV with the passed in vertex data in PIX's Pipeline view.
+Then look at a first Dispatch call corresponding to the AS build and see the *PrimitiveBuffer* UAV with the passed in vertex data in PIX's Pipeline view (see below).
 The format of the buffer corresponds to the *Primitive* object defined in [RayTracingHlslCompat.h](src/RayTracingHlslCompat.h) which is {PrimitiveType + primitive data} (see below).
 For a triangle primitive that is going to be {TRIANGLE_TYPE, three XYZ vertices}.
 Note TRIANGLE_TYPE has a value of 1 from the define.

 ```c
 #define TRIANGLE_TYPE 0x1